labuladong/fucking-algorithm/data_structure/RecursionInDetail.md

 }
 ```

 LeetCode has a special exercise of the divide-and-conquer algorithm.
-Copy the link to web browser to have a try:
+Copy the link below to web browser and have a try:

 https://leetcode.com/tag/divide-and-conquer/